 The European Union plans to make the digital euro the CBDC of the Eurozone.
-The digital euro will function like a synthetic version of the physical euro but as cryptocurrency on a blockchain.
+The digital euro will function as a synthetic version of the physical euro but as cryptocurrency on a blockchain.
 The digital euro will be issued by the ECB and have legal value.
 Most importantly, it will remove the need for banks to act as an intermediary, allowing for P2P transactions.
 Privacy is the biggest concern of the digital euro as the ECB will be able to track all use and spending.

 How is cryptocurrency taxed in Europe?

-Throughout Europe, guidelines and regulations regarding cryptocurrency taxation vary among the individual countries.
+Throughout Europe, guidelines and regulations regarding cryptocurrency taxation vary among individual countries.
 In most countries, cryptocurrencies fall under capital gains tax or other income tax.
 However, there are a lot of countries where gains are tax-free.
-More and more countries are nevertheless moving forward towards adapting special tax laws or to include cryptocurrencies in existing laws.
-This is a slow process, perhaps due to lack of political will and a lack of understanding.
+More and more countries are nevertheless moving forward towards adapting special tax laws or including cryptocurrencies in existing laws.
+This is a slow process, perhaps due to a lack of political will and a lack of understanding.